Skip to Content

 Quick Note: Not all gyms will follow the same jiu jitsu belts for kids however most follow the colored belts and their order shown below.

-What Is the Order of Jiu-Jitsu Belts for Kids?
+What Is the Order of Jiu-Jitsu Belts Junior?

 BeltAvg Yrs.